 She appreciated that perspective.

-So I wanted to uh share that with you.
+So I wanted to share that with you.

-One of the reasons why is because these Supreme Court decisions on property rights, private property rights, and you can see how some people interpret all of these uh and extrapolate them to other issues.
+One of the reasons why is because here we've had the Supreme Court decisions on property rights, private property rights, and you can see how some people interpret all of these and extrapolate them to other issues and what may be the beginning of their education process.

-Uh and in the what may be the beginning of their education process, so I thought it was uh the great question that she asked, and I was happy to be able to answer it for.
+So I thought it was a great question that she asked, and I was happy to be able to answer it for her.

-A simple message greets students arriving at Marietta Haskrul.
+A simple message greets students arriving at Marietta Haskrule.

-The words are inscribed on a bench located outside the school's cafeteria near the spot where scruol buses drop off and pick up the pupils.
+The words are inscribed on a bench located outside the school's cafeteria near the spot where SCRUL buses drop off and pick up the pupils.

-While scrubbers say the bench has been in its current location for several years, one Marietta parent is now raising questions about the overly religious message it conveys.
+While SCRUL officials say the bench has been in its current location for several years, one Marietta parent is now raising questions about the overly religious message it conveys.

-He said, I saw it, I questioned it, and I asked them what their stance was on it.
+He said, I saw it, I questioned it, and I asked him what their stance was on it.

-So I don't know what they're gonna do here.
+So I don't know what they're going to do here.

 This is outside.

-This is uh this is a message outside on a bench.
+This is a message outside on a bench.

-I I can imagine that David uh Bernkop, former CNN producer and media consultant, is probably not the only person upset in Marietta, Georgia, that there's a bench outside the scrual that says Jesus loves you.
+I could imagine that David Bernkopp, former CNN producer and media consultant, is probably not the only person upset in Marietta, Georgia, that there's a bench outside the screw that says Jesus loves you.

 There are probably a couple other people that are upset.